PipeOps-Marketplace/hasura/README.md

 ---
-title: Hasura
+title: hasura
-description: A Hasura instance with a PostgreSQL database
+description: A hasura instance with a PostgreSQL database
 tags:
   - postgresql
   - hasura
 ---

-# Hasura example
+# hasura example

-This example sets up a [Hasura](https://hasura.io/opensource/) instance with a [PostgreSQL](https://www.postgresql.org/) database.
+This example sets up a [hasura](https://hasura.io/opensource/) instance with a [PostgreSQL](https://www.postgresql.org/) database.

 [![Deploy on PipeOps](https://railway.app/button.svg)](https://railway.app/new/template/hasura)

 ## ✨ Features

 - Postgres
-- Hasura
+- hasura

 ## 💁‍♀️ How to use